tmdict/tmdict/data/content/fate-extra-material/saber.en.md

 As such, Red Saber was not summoned by a Master, instead she imposed her own will on the Servant selection room.
 Despite hating settling for something other than a genius of her level to the point that she had a splitting headache, she still asked the nameless person the following:

-“Answer me———are you my Master?”
+“Answer me———are you my Master [sousha]?”

 <>